Kilio22/Epicture/README.md

 ## Mandatory functionnalities
 * Authenticate to the Imgur platform
-* Display the photos put online by the user connected
+* Display photos put online by the connected user
 * Search for photos on the plateform
 * Upload photos to the plateform
 * Manage your favorites
-* Filter the displayed photos
+* Filter displayed photos
 * Manage comments

 ## Bonus functionnalities